breezy-weather/breezy-weather/docs/PROVIDERS.md

 # Weather providers

 This is a user-end guide to weather providers available in Breezy Weather.
-If you are a developer looking to add a new provider in Breezy Weather, have a look at [contribute](CONTRIBUTE.md).
+If you are a developer looking to add a new provider in Breezy Weather, have a look at [contribute](../CONTRIBUTE.md).

+**AccuWeather** is the most complete provider.

+**Open-Meteo** is the only free and open source provider on this list, and probably also the most privacy-friendly.
+It is nearly as complete as **AccuWeather**, however lacks major features (reverse geocoding, alerts and realtime precipitations).
+Air Quality and Pollen are available and remains to be implemented with appropriate credits and acknowledgement.

 ## Status